Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

-The arrows denote equivalences between the fusion categories that organise the symmetry, the symmetric Hamiltonians and the quasiparticle excitations.
-More precisely, the category that describes the algebraic properties of the Hamiltonian and the category that describes the symmetry satisfy an equivalence determined by the kinematical degrees of freedom on which both the Hamiltonian and the symmetry act.
-Similarly, the phase of the Hamiltonian determines an equivalence between the category that describes the symmetry and the one that describes the fusion properties of quasiparticle excitations.
-Combining these two provides an equivalence between the Hamiltonian and quasiparticle categories, which governs the properties of the entanglement degrees of freedom in the optimal tensor network representation of the ground state.
-We explain this diagram in more detail in figure \ref{fig:comm_diagram}.

 The only price we pay by considering a dual model is that it may not be defined on a tensor product Hilbert space due to kinematical constraints introduced by the gauging procedure.
-We deal with this aspect by developing a variant of the DMRG algorithm that directly incorporates these constraints, and demonstrate that all the building blocks for state-of-the-art implementations of tensor networks algorithms are still in place.
-We illustrate our algorithm with a Heisenberg-like model in various phases, before presenting the general mathematical framework.
+We overcome this by developing a variant of the DMRG algorithm that directly incorporates these constraints, and demonstrate that all the building blocks for state-of-the-art implementations of tensor networks algorithms are still in place.
+When applying our method to an ordinary symmetric phase, the variational parameters are effectively the same as in symmetric tensor network methods \cite{mcculloch2002non,singh2010tensor,weichselbaum2012non}.
+However, by defining Hamiltonians directly in the dual space \cite{PRXQuantum.4.020357,PRXQuantum.5.010338}, our method yields a much simpler way of optimising over those parameters, and furthermore it allows to extend these methods to work in any phase.